nttibbetts/mathworks_presentation/presentation.md

 <!--/-->
 ## Code Center Overview
-- component request and approval process
+- Component request and approval process
-- encourage identification of 3rd party dependencies at start of project
+- Encourage identification of 3rd party dependencies at start of project
-- provides a bill of materials for project/application
+- Provides a bill of materials for project/application

 <!--//-->
 ## Code Center Architecture